How to Become a Successful Digital Nomad

-Use the Internet to Earn a Living While Traveling
+Use the Web to Earn a Living While Traveling as Freelancer

 My office is no longer at end of an overcrowded commuter train journey.
 Over the last eight months it has been where I have chosen: a café by the beach on a tropical island, a mountain retreat, or an airplane at 30,000 feet.
 This time I won’t be returning home with less in the bank because I have managed to find the perfect balance between travel and maintaining an income.